TamaraShopsin/Bookstore-Nudge/README.md

 Sites that want to link to local bookstores rather than just online retailers.

 ### Who is mapmeld?
-Nick Doiron he helped with the code, by helped I mean he made it work.
+Nick Doiron.
+He helped with the code, by helped I mean he made it work.

 ### OPEN SOURCE --> License